Evidence-based justification for extended rear-facing

 The American Academy of Pediatrics (AAP) has recommended since 2002 that after age 1 and 20 lbs., children should ride in a rear-facing convertible seat until reaching the weight limit of that carseat.
-They’ve just amended that policy (3/2011) to recommend rear-facing to age 2 or until they reach the “highest weight or height allowed” by that convertible carseat. (http://www.medpagetoday.com/Pediatrics/GeneralPediatrics/25435)
+They amended that policy in March 2011 to recommend rear-facing to age 2 or until they reach the “highest weight or height allowed” by that convertible carseat.

-Here’s the full article showing why children up to the age of 2 are more than 5 times safer riding rear-facing.
+Here’s an article showing why children up to the age of 2 are more than 5 times safer riding rear-facing.
 (Rear-Facing Car Safety Seats Getting the Message Right)

 SafetyBeltSafe USA’s opinion on how long children should ride rear-facing.
 (How Long Should Children Ride Facing the Back of the Car?)

-Forward-facing children are more likely to sustain leg injuries in crashes than rear-facing children.
-(Jermakian, J.S., et al. “Lower Extremity Injuries in Children Seated in Forward Facing Child Restraint Systems.”
+Leg injuries account for 28% of significant injuries faced by forward-facing children in crashes (Jermakian, J.S., et al. “Lower Extremity Injuries in Children Seated in Forward Facing Child Restraint Systems.”
 Traffic Injury Prevention 8 (2007): 171-179.)